aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 #### <a id="terms-debug-configuration"></a> Debug Configuration

 Debug Configurations are user-managed JSON entries that define what programs can be debugged.
-Pressing F5 (or the Debug button) starts a Debug session for the Debug Configuration currently selected in VS Code's Debug View.
-VS Code extensions increase VS Code's debugging capablities by implementing Debug Configuration types.
+After users select a Debug Configuration in VS Code's Debug View, they can start a Debug session by pressing the Debug button or using a hotkey (`F5` is the default).
+VS Code extensions increase the debugging capablities of VS Code by implementing Debug Configuration types.

 Debug Configurations are stored in `.vscode/launch.json` relative to the VS Code workspace.